 A few raw soups such as Raw Chilli and Gazpacho are on the menu.
 As I prefer soup hot, I decided to skip out in this department.

 Entrees include options such as Lasagna with zucchini, cauliflower and a nut based cheese, Pad Thai with mixed veggies, kelp noodles, sprouts and a coconut based dressing, and a Taco salad with mixed greens, salsa, guacamole, and lima and fava beans.
 The salad was just okay, definitely not worthy of the $13 price tag.

 Desserts include a lavender creme brulee, tiramisu, and an apple pie.
 Because we were already dissatisfied with the portion sizes and sub par quality of the food, we opted to skip dessert.

 Service was friendly, although it was a bit strange that the owner made you write your own order.
 Food came out very fast, in less than 10 minutes.
 If you need to get in and out for a quick lunch, you should have no problem here.

-The dining room is pretty simple with a fresh bright design.
+The dining room is pretty simple and features a fresh bright design.
 It is cheerful and sunny.
 However, the seating is pretty limited, so I am not sure how the restaurant would handle a busy afternoon.

 Overall, Beauty of Sprouts might be a good option for raw vegans who don't mind shelling out a lot of money for an average meal.
 If you are a die hard fan of vegan restaurants, you may simply appreciate the ability to dine out at this rare vegan option in Sarasota.

-Personally, I would rather make the healthy food myself at home and enjoy a more lively restaurant atmosphere elsewhere.
+Personally, I would rather make the healthy food myself at home or enjoy a meal at a more lively restaurant.